neajul/Hosthandleiding/content/3-1-1 Installing Linux.md

 # 3-1-1 Installing Linux

-There are [[2.3 System Considerations|many different Linux distributions]], which all come with advantages and disadvantages.
+There are [[2-3 System Considerations|many different Linux distributions]], which all come with advantages and disadvantages.
 There is not really a blanket solution for which system you should choose.
 However, the best way to get into it is to just start, and learn along the way.

 For this guide, we recommend installing [DietPi](https://dietpi.com/).
 Originally developed as an operating system for the Raspberry Pi, it now supports most Single Board Computers, as well as native PCs.
 It's very light-weight, meaning that it doesn't take much space and doesn't use a lot of resources like processing power and RAM, ensuring that it will run fine even on slower machines.
-If you prefer to use another Linux distribution feel free to skip this section and continue at [[Hosthandleiding/content/3.1 Practical Guides and configs#3.1.2 Setting up SSH|3.1.2]].
+If you prefer to use another Linux distribution feel free to skip this section and continue at [[3-1-2 Setting up SSH]].

 ## 3-1-1a Installing DietPi